zeropointnothing/psomi/README.md

 PSOMI is being rewritten from the ground up, making v2 better in every way!
 PSOMI.v2 can parse, respond, and edit faster than ever before, all powered by wonderful SQL!

+### Modern and Sleek

+Unlike v1 and most proxy bots, which rely specifically on "prefix commands", PSOMI.v2 has been rewritten with modern Discord features such as Slash Commands, embeds, and buttons!

+Additionally, supported commands have access to nifty features such as Auto-complete and predetermined options that'll make using PSOMI that much easier!

 ### Open-Source

 PSOMI.v2 will always keep its code open, making it easier to find and squash bugs, add features, and host your own instance!